38 Wentworth Road

 I have a diverse and specialist teaching portfolio.
 I am a highly skilled teacher, working privately both one-to-one and with small groups, each session tailored to personal needs.
 I also work in the community, teaching in organisations that support mental health (JAMI House) and Yoga for Cancer at Cancerkin, (The Royal Free Hospital).
 In addition, I teach kids and teens in a number of schools and privately.

+I am passionate about teaching hatha yoga and breathing techniques as practical tools for mental and physical well being.
 Young or old, in good health or otherwise, I can create a bespoke practice which works for you.

 The real gift of teaching has been in sharing effective ways to develop strength and stamina and managing life’s stresses.
 Being able to support people in this way has brought real joy to my teaching.